Lane-Farthing/Python_Portfolio/README.md

 # LaneFarthing_Python_Portfolio
-This is the portfolio of Python code that I learned during BISC 450C
+This is the portfolio of Python II code that I learned from Dr. Joshua Vandenbrink

 ## Sequence Objects